nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_identity.md

 ### Master Identifier ###

 The Master identifier is an optional identifier on the Pointer.
 It is under the control of the Provider.
-The Master identifier is associated with the version of the content that the Pointer references.
-Any time that the content’s version changes [see Maintaining Pointers page](pointer_maintenance.html) then so too should the masterIdentifier.
+The Master identifier is associated with the version of the Pointer references.
-The NRL prefers that this is done through the creation of a new Pointer with a new masterIdentifier and the deprecation of the existing Pointer ([see Pointer status page](pointer_lifecycle.html#pointer-status)).
+Guidance on the use of a unique master identifier value:

+- Once a pointer with a master identifier value has been created, that same master identifier value cannot be re-used with another pointer.
+- 'Superseding' requires a new master identifier value.
+If a pointer is superseded, the new Pointer which replaces it must have a new, unique master identifier value.
+- Once a pointer with a master identifier is deleted, the master identifier value used in that pointer cannot be used again on the NRL.

 ### Uniqueness ###